 Why does everyone assume you’re rich if you buy an EC?
 That doesn’t make sense.
-By the time you make the down payment and cover the installments, the EC means you’re pretty much the opposite of rich.
+By the time you make the downpayment and cover the instalments, the EC means you’re pretty much the opposite of rich.
 Here’s a run-down on the painful differences, when you choose an EC over a BTO flat:

 Why Executive Condominiums are Different

 Executive Condominiums (ECs) are another class of “sandwich” flats, like maisonettes or DBSS flats.
 They cater to a higher class of poor people: those who can afford better than public housing, but still can’t afford private property.
-And it would appear that this number is not an insignificant number, with nearly 2,500 units sold as at August this year.
+And it would appear that this number is not an insignificant number, with nearly 14,707 units sold last year.

 Unlike BTO flats, ECs are built by private developers.
 They are built by the same companies that put up “real” condominiums, with vast expertise in architecture, lifestyle accommodation, and pretentious French words.
 And while ECs begin as subsidised housing, they all turn into private housing after 10 years.